donmizutani/dm-newsite/pages/snort/setup/1-overview.md

 ---
 layout: page
 title: Setting up Snort - Part 1 - Overview
-meta-description: snort nids setup overview part 1 page
+meta-description: snort network ids setup overview
 ---
 This guide is for the majority of us who have a normal home broadband setup and want to be able to effectively monitor their network traffic.